 - Toothpastes containing sodium lauryl sulfate

-vitamin B12 (although supplementation with iron or vitamins has not been shown to decrease the likelihood of ulcer resolution)
+- Deficiencies of iron, folic acid, or vitamin B12 (although supplementation with iron or vitamins has not been shown to increase the likelihood of ulcer resolution)

 - Some studies have suggested an association with Helicobacter pylori, the same bacteria that cause peptic ulcers.
-Recent studies have suggested that treatment of the Helicobacter pylori infection may improve symptoms or completely stop recurrent disease in some patients.
+Recent studies have suggested that treatment of the Helicobacter pylori infection may improve symptoms or completely stop recurrent disease in some people.

-Crohn's disease and ulcerative colitis.
+- Recurrent canker sores have been associated with inflammatory bowel diseases, such as Crohn's disease and ulcerative colitis.
 In these cases, the development of canker sores may signal a flare-up of the bowel disease.

-nontropical sprue, gluten intolerance, gluten-sensitive enteropathy) is a disease of the intestines caused by sensitivity to gluten, causes malabsorption and is associated with development of canker sores.
+- Celiac disease (celiac sprue, nontropical sprue, gluten intolerance, gluten-sensitive enteropathy) is a disease of the intestines caused by sensitivity to gluten, causes malabsorption and is associated with development of canker sores.
 Gluten refers to a group of proteins found in wheat, barley, and rye.